jhipster/generator-jhipster/CONTRIBUTING.md

     git push -f
     ```

+Useful Tip: You can also use the [Pull App](https://github.com/wei/pull) to keep your fork in sync with upstream.
+This will auto merge changes from master avoiding you the hassle of rebasing.

 #### After your pull request is merged

 After your pull request is merged, you can safely delete your branch and pull the changes